 Rocky Mountain Metropolitan Airport (BJC)

 Rocky Mountain Metropolitan Airport (BJC) is a medium sized, multi-use airport located 20 miles west of the Denver International Airport.
 Situated on the northwest edge of the metropolitan area, it provides a convenient alternative to Business and General Aviation pilots visiting the Denver area.
 A complex airport layout coupled with the wide diversity of pilot experience and aircraft performance makes Rocky Mountain Metropolitan a challenge to both pilots and controllers.
-View a printable document of the BJC information found on this Web page.
+View a printable Pilot Handbook of the BJC information found on this Web page.

 Know Before You Go